 An enclosure note is an often neglected aspect of letter writing in the digital era.
 In fact, not many people actually know what ‘enclosure’ means.
 When you write “enclosure” in any letter you’re implying that another document is attached to the file.

 Think of it as something akin to a “see attachment” note in an email.
 It alerts the reader to another part of your correspondence – and helps prevent them from overlooking a crucial document.

 The image below shows where the word “enclosure” should be placed:

 Knowing how to write a business letter is a fundamental skill for your professional life.
 A proper one will have most or all of the elements mentioned above.
 Be sure to carefully review the grammar, spelling, and format of your business letter numerous times before you send it out, to avoid leaving a poor first impression with your correspondent.

 Looking for some more ideas on how to write a letter?
 Our experts have written of guides on how to write various types of formal letters.
-Check out our comprehensive letter of recommendation sample library, or our popular cover letter how-to guide for more inspiration!
+Check out our comprehensive letter of recommendation sample library for more inspiration!